-In a small city of Brazil, Flor (a very good looking woman) marries Vadinho, a very handsome and erotic man.
-Once married she finds he is a good-for-nothing.
+In a small city of Brazil, a woman named Flor marries a man named Vadinho, but once married she finds that he is a good-for-nothing.
 She works teaching cooking and he takes all of her money...
 See full summary »

 4 of 4 people found this review helpful.

 Was this review helpful to you?